cvergnes/public/artificial_intelligence_modern_approach.md

 ## chap 1 intro
 Since student in old science (physics for example) may think best ideas were discovered.
 In AI, frontiers are wide open.

+### what is AI ?
+Four approach
+- acting as an human : Turing test
+-